andyw8/claude_code_slash_commands/README.md

 By default, commands will be fetched from the gem's GitHub repository.
 That means you'll always get the latest versions.

-To install commands from your local `commands/` directory instead of GitHub:
+To install commands from the gem's `commands/` directory instead of GitHub:

 ```bash
 claude_code_slash_commands install --local